 However, as Christine Bruno points out, there is no substitute for the lived experience of a real disability.
 Bruno is co-chair of the Tri-Union Inclusion in the Arts & Media of People With Disabilities (I AM PWD) and goes onto say, “It is not a technical skill that can be easily turned on and off.
 Disabled actors bring with them a lifetime of unique experiences that allow them to present authentic, nuanced portrayals that add not only to the rich, diverse fabric of our country, but create a greater understanding about the society in which we live.”

 Whilst disability on television is still dominated by white male roles, increasingly the actors playing them have disabilities themselves.
 The Michael J. Fox Show began airing in September.
-Depicting Fox’s real life battle with Parkinson’s disease (and featuring RJ Mitte’s on screen aunt, purple-loving Betsy Brandt), the sitcom is about a retired anchorman who’s returning to work.
+Depicting Fox’s real life Parkinson’s disease (and featuring RJ Mitte’s on screen aunt, purple-loving Betsy Brandt), the sitcom is about a retired anchorman who’s returning to work.
 Fox, whose four children have only ever known him with Parkinson’s, told the Guardian, “If you asked my kids to describe me, they’d go through a whole list of words before even thinking about Parkinson’s.
 And honestly, I don’t think about it that much either.
 I talk about it because it’s there, but it’s not my totality.”

-Then there’s the aforementioned RJ Mitte, who suffers from cerebral palsy and has recently been named by The Screen Actors Guild as a spokesman for actors with disabilities.
+Then there’s the aforementioned RJ Mitte, who has cerebral palsy and has recently been named by The Screen Actors Guild as a spokesman for actors with disabilities.
 “Playing Walt Junior has been an eye-opener to what I’ve managed to become,” he says, “Until I got the role, I never thought what I went through was something odd… I just thought that putting on [leg] braces was one more thing that I had to do to get ready for the day.”

 RJ now regularly campaigns for the inclusion of disabled actors in television and is currently filming two movies, due for release next year.
 “My disability made me who I am today.
 Hollywood shouldn’t be afraid of actors like me.
 Diversity can only make the stories better.”